What are free consulting case books?

 Free consulting case books are PDFs produced each year by MBA consulting clubs to help their members prepare for case interviews.
 Each casebook contains a short prep guide and a set of full-length practice cases written or sourced by club officers, often based on real interviews from the prior recruiting cycle.
 They cover the same case types used at McKinsey, BCG, and Bain - profitability, market entry, M&A, market sizing, operations - and they are the most realistic free practice volume available outside of a coaching platform.

-The vault includes one casebook from each of six top consulting feeder programs.
-Each one has a slightly different reputation and bias, which is why having all six rather than just one matters for prep volume.
+The vault includes one casebook from each of seven top consulting feeder programs.
+Each one has a slightly different reputation and bias, which is why having several rather than just one matters for prep volume.

 Harvard Business School (HBS)